Last updated: March 2019

 Address: 1800 Volunteer Blvd.

 Services: Only currently enrolled students at UTK who have paid the health fee can be seen.
-Student insurance covers hormone treatment with testosterone injection, oral estrogen and the patch (though patch copays can get more expensive).
+Student insurance covers free visits to seek hormone treatment with testosterone injection, oral estrogen and the patch (though patch copays can get more expensive).
+UTSHC does not subsidize hormones, but they provide guidance in affording hormones.
 Pharmacy on site.

 Special Instructions: The only doctor at this location who prescribes hormones is Dr. Rebecca Morgan.
-Contact her receptionist Cat Janeway at 865-974-5663 to set an appointment and while on the phone identify yourself as wanting to be seen in the Gender Clinic.
+Contact her receptionist Jessica at 865-974-5663 to set an appointment and while on the phone identify yourself as wanting to be seen in the Gender Clinic.
 No letter of referral needed.

 Q Card Project